foskyblue/usa_criminal_record_ojjdp/README.md

 ## Installation <a name="installation"></a>

 To run this project, you can clone this repository onto your local machine and follow the instructions below to run a local server.
-Also, you can visit the webpage [here]() to view the code results.

 The version of python used is python 3.*.